lumeland/lume/docs/creating-pages/1_page-files.md

 slug: pages
 ---

-Pages are the files that are loaded, rendered and saved as html files in your site.
+Pages are the files that are loaded, processed and saved in your site.
 You can create pages using different formats but the simplest way is by adding a markdown file in the root directory with a suitable filename and `.md` as extension.
 Lume will load these files and generate html pages with them:

 ```
 .